latte-soft/wax/README.md

 * Bundle directly from a [Rojo project](https://rojo.space/docs/v7/project-format) file (`*.project.json`), or just a generic Roblox model file. (`*.rbxm` or `*.rbxmx`) *For working directly with Rojo project files, you **must** have the `rojo` command in your $PATH*
 * Created with **debugging in mind** from the start. *With output minification disabled*, even proper line info (matching to the original source files) can be shown in errors; for example, `[WaxRuntime].Script.OtherScript:1: intentional error`
 * Built-in support for minifying bundled output directly with [Darklua](https://darklua.com) and either our default configuration (no extra steps), or your project's own `.darklua.json/json5` file for making personal tweaks.
-* Localized/flattened modified globals in closures, meaning `getfenv`/`setfenv` aren't used out-of-the-box to modify the script's environment - This also means that in Luau, `safeenv` runtime optimizations are maintained, and closures run 'natively' with no user modification!
+* Localized/flattened modified globals in closures, meaning `getfenv`/`setfenv` aren't used to modify the script's environment - This also means that in Luau, `safeenv` runtime optimizations are maintained, and closures run 'natively' with no user modification!
 * Automated CI/deployment pipeline usage in mind, with the `ci-mode` flag; no user confirmation prompts, and exits with a `1` status code upon any errors
 * A 'virtual' Roblox-like DOM for scripts that can run completely outside of Roblox, while also allowing module imports (`require()`) with a simulated relative `script` global, or traditional filesystem path strings like in [Lune](https://github.com/filiptibell/lune) or the Lua/Luau CLI REPLs.